 Thank you my dear wife, my long suffering wife

 But until then, I just want to say to my long suffering wife, " Thank you dear, 我会加油的 and will do my darnest best in whatever we are doing and one day I hope, however belatedly, I can afford to give you a Tai Tai lifestyle which you much deserved! :-)"

 When I wanted to start up a bakery,

 we went to baking school together to learn to make breads and buns

-We celebrated Valentine's Day 2015 and 2016 by working together and serving dinner to customers celebrating Valentine's Day at our restaurant, The Bento People.
+We celebrated Valentine's Day of 2015, 2016, 2017., 2018 by working together and serving our customers celebrating Valentine's Day at our restaurant, The Bento People.

 She bakes.
 I cook.

 I speak on stage, she sits in audience cheering me on